blor15/blor15/README.md

 ### Hi, I'm Brandon a Front-End Developer based out in Denver, Colorado.
 I am recent graduate from a coding bootcamp called Fullstack Academy hosted through Colorado State University.
 I made the decision to pursue a career change into web development through a friend who introduced me to the world of coding.
 Coming from a Criminal Justice background at the University of Colorado Denver I thought to myself I couldn't do this because of my educational background, but I found out through open sources online and through my friend that coding isn't as bad as it seems and that it's actually rewarding once you finish a project or finally debugg the error that's been bothering you all day.

+I am currently open for an intern or new job opportunity

 ### :hammer_and_wrench: Languages and Tools:
 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-original.svg" title="HTML" alt="HTML" width="40" height="40" />